Toddler accidentally buys $430 couch on Amazon while playing with phone, mom says

 It turns out 2-year-old Rayna, instead of playing a game on the phone, opened up the Amazon app and pressed on the "Buy Now" button, which advertises purchasing items with just "one click."

 With that one click, the toddler purchased the $430 couch, McNeil said.
-She didn't know what her daughter did until days later, she received a notification on her phone that read: "Your couch has shipped."
+She didn't know what her daughter did until days later, when she received a notification on her phone that read: "Your couch has shipped."

 McNeil quickly tried to cancel the order, but said it was too late.
 She told the news station that if she were to return it, it'd cost her a $79 restocking fee, and would need to pay for shipping costs around $100.
 She's now trying to sell the couch online.